pathway27/bookr-mod-vita/bookr/readme.txt

 Bookr 0.7.1 - xx xx 2006
 ============================
-- Added support for PDF files with CJK fonts xxx EXPLAIN xxx
+- Added support for PDF files with Chinese, Japanese and Korean text.
 - Added a memory usage counter.
 - Added single line scroll for the analog pad in the text viewer.
 - Bookr will now try to block images from loading in PDF files when it is